jbarndt/fcbh-dataset-io/README.md

 segments (called lines) that are often a sentence long, but always include one speaker.
 The audio is recorded from these scripts into chapter files with timestamps that mark the beginning and end of each script segment.
+Text is also sourced from plain_text and USX data sources.

 Sqlite is the data store to hold the text, and encodings.
 It is much higher performance than any server based relational database